Blockchains-Princeton/COS-ECE470-fa2022/Project7/README.md

 4. start mining by mining API, tx-generator by its API (theta=100), and let it run for 5 minutes.
 5. use `/blockchain/longest-chain-tx` API to get the longest chain transactions in 3 nodes
 6. check whether they satisfy the aforementioned criteria.

+## FAQ

+- *If a transaction within a block is invalid, should we discard the entire block?* - Yes, this is because a honest miner would not mine a block with an invalid transaction.
+- *For this project, do we measure block size limit in bytes or in the number of transactions?* - Block size limit is measured in the number of transactions.
+- *How should the transaction generator be implemented?* - To implement the transaction generator you can create a new folder called `generator` and have a `mod.rs` and `worker.rs` similar to the `miner` folder.
+The only difference would be that this code would generate transactions instead of blocks.
+- *If the blockchains were in sync for the Part 6 but diverges in this part after the introduction of transaction generator, what might be the problem?* - You can put print statements within the new code you added to see if a node is getting stuck somewhere (maybe waiting for a blockchain.lock() to be released).
+Make sure you are using `drop(mempool)` or `drop(blockchain)` if you are using a locked mempool or blockchain in your network worker, miner or transaction generator.
+Also start with just two nodes with one of them mining, would help you better in debugging.
+Decreasing the mining rate would also help debugging.
+You can also make the transaction rate slower by setting the variable `interval` in `thread::sleep(interval)` to be `theta*x` where `x` can be adjusted manually.
+- *If we remove transactions from the mempool then how do we prevent duplicate transactions?* - Double spend checks will be done in Part 8.
+-

 ## Advance notice
 1. In the next part, we need to add state validity to the transaction, which corresponds to the double spend checks.